La Jolla: Community groups

 The historic La Jolla post office.

 The La Jolla Community Planning Association advises the city council, Planning Commission, City Planning Department as well as other governmental agency as appropriate in the initial preparation, adoption of, implementation of, or amendment to the General or Community Plan as it pertains to the La Jolla area as well as review specific development proposals.
 The nonprofit La Jolla Town Council represents the interests of La Jolla businesses and residents that belong to the council.
 The Bird Rock Community Council serves the Bird Rock neighborhood, while the La Jolla Shores Association serves the La Jolla Shores neighborhood.
 La Jolla Village Merchants Association, Inc. is a non-profit organization formed in February 2011 to manage the La Jolla Village Business Improvement District for the City of San Diego.

 Community organizations include Independent La Jolla, a membership-based citizens group seeking to secede from the city of San Diego.
 Service clubs in La Jolla include Kiwanis, Rotary, La Jolla Woman's Club and the Social Service League of La Jolla, to name a few.

 La Jolla is a subsidiary location for Chicago-based Linking Efforts Against Drugs (LEAD), a national drug-prevention organization recognized nationally for its success in reducing substance use and abuse among teens.

 La Jolla is the home of InspirED, a community-focused EdTech company that supports schools in supporting their students' mental health through therapeutic services, educational opportunities, and technology.

 Attractions and activities

 Museum of Contemporary Art - La Jolla.

-La Jolla is the location of Torrey Pines Golf Course, the site each January or February of a PGA Tour event formerly known as the Buick Invitational and since 2010, called the Farmers Insurance Open.
+La Jolla is the location of Torrey Pines Golf Course, the site each January or February of a PGA Tour event known as The Sentry.
 Torrey Pines also hosted the 2008 and 2021 U.S. Open.
 Nearby is the de facto nude beach, Black's Beach.
 Torrey Pines Gliderport is popular, where people fly and watch glider sailplanes.